jhwang04/ZombieSurvival/CLASSLIST.md

 	* the total number of points this player has, accumulates over time
   * int coins
 	* the current amount of in-game currency the player has, functionality may be implemented later
+  * gun
+    * An instance of "Ranged" abstract class, of some kind of gun.

 **Does:**
   * _inherits methods from LivingEntity class_